lvivtotoro/lolo/README.md

     loLolo  - duplicate value
     lolOlo  - swap top values in stack loloLo  - push 10
+By ending your program with a `l`, you print the stack at the end.
 ## lolo codepage

 - 00 = l